XiaofengdiZhu/GigavoltDoc/src/en/expand/wires/jump_wire.md

 let connections = [
     new ElectricConnection(ElectricConnectorDirection.Top, ElectricConnectorType.Output, ElectricConnectionDisplayMode.Hide, [
-        new IOPort(1, 32, "Output", "According to left and right input, the Jump Wire performs a bitwise OR operation between the bottom input of itself and the input of other Jump Wires, then output the result."), ]),
+        new IOPort(1, 32, "Output", "According to left and right input, the Jump Wire performs a bitwise OR operation between the bottom input of itself and the input of other Jump Wires, then output the result.")
+    ]),
     new ElectricConnection(ElectricConnectorDirection.Right, ElectricConnectorType.Input, ElectricConnectionDisplayMode.Hide, [
         new IOPort(1, 32, "Whether Read Other Jump Wires", "If this input is greater than 7 V, the Jump Wire will read the bottom input of other Jump Wire, whose tag is same and left input is greater than 7 V.")